Definitely-Not-Lye/FullAutoBWAV/README.md

 It's set to run in Open Revolution in Windows 8 compatibility mode, as suggested by ic-scm.

+To convert the other way [BWAV->WAV], use [this](https://github.com/Definitely-Not-Lye/FullAutoBWAV-to-WAV) other thing

 # Usage

 Target the .wav's folder, or choose individual files, hit convert, it'll run, and close itself and automatically open the output folder when it's done.